md-plugins/md-plugins/packages/viteExamplesPlugin/README.md

 throw new Error('targetFolder is not defined')
 ```

+## Documentation

+In case this README falls out of date, please refer to the [documentation](https://md-plugins.netlify.app/vite-plugins/viteexamplesplugin/overview) for the latest information.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.